Organization of Educational Historians

 Editorial Review Board

-The American Educational History Journal is a peer-reviewed national research journal devoted to the examination of educational topics using perspectives from a variety of disciplines.
-The editors of AEHJ encourage communication between scholars from numerous disciplines, nationalities, institutions, and backgrounds.
-Authors come from a variety of disciplines including political science, curriculum, history, philosophy, teacher education, and educational leadership.
-Acceptance for publication in AEHJ requires that each author present a well-articulated argument that deals substantively with questions of educational history.
+The American Educational History Journal is devoted to the examination of educational topics using perspectives from a variety of disciplines.
+With AEHJ, the Organization of Educational Historians (OEH) encourages communication between scholars from numerous disciplines, nationalities, institutions, and backgrounds.

 AEHJ accepts papers of two types.
 The first consists of papers that are presented each year at our annual meeting.
-The second type are general submission papers that we receive throughout the year.
-General submission papers may be submitted at any time throughout the year.
-They will not, however, undergo the review process until January when papers presented at the annual conference are also due for review and potential publication..
+The second type consists of general submission papers received throughout the year.
+General submission papers may be submitted at any time.
+They will not, however, undergo the review process until January when papers presented at the annual conference are also due for review and potential publication.

 Peer-Review Process for AEHJ